 Melbourne lives and breathes good food—and when it’s time to party, the restaurants seriously deliver.
 Imagine long tables filled with delicious meals, music humming in the background, and a drinks menu that keeps everyone happy.
 If you're looking for party restaurants Melbourne locals swear by, you're in the right place.
 From private dining rooms in Carlton to rooftop spots near Chapel Street, there’s something here for every kind of gathering.
 So round up your mates, book your table through Tagvenue, and get ready for a night that serves everything—food, fun and full-on good vibes.

 In Melbourne, prices of party restaurants average $2000 minimum spend per event.
 Costs vary depending on guest capacity, popularity, location, and amenities like sound systems or bar services.
 Extra charges may apply for custom catering, decor, or event planning services.
 Packages with add-ons, such as DJs, photo booths, or other entertainment services, can also increase the overall cost.
-Check out the typical price ranges in Melbourne, based on Tagvenue data:
+Check out the typical price ranges in Melbourne, based on Tagvenue data from September 2025:

 Southbank and Docklands are great for waterfront venues and skyline views, while Richmond and Fitzroy are favourites for their relaxed, food-loving scenes.
 The CBD has many central spots for easy access by public transport, and South Yarra stands out for its high-end venues and rooftop spaces.
 If you want something a little more scenic, areas like Olinda and Black Rock offer restaurants with leafy surrounds or beachfront vibes.